mitric-lab/programming_theochem/src/06-configuration_interaction/01-cis.md

 when higher excitations are present.
 ```

-The method `run_cis` takes the CIS hamiltonian and diagonalizes it.
+The method `run_cis` takes the CIS Hamiltonian and diagonalizes it.
 The
 eigenvalues are the excitation energies, and the eigenvectors are the
 coefficients of the excited determinants in the CIS wavefunction.
 This method
-also prints details about the loewest excited states.
+also prints details about the lowest excited states.

 Now we can test our implementation on the water molecule.
 ```python